pokt-network/poktroll/docusaurus/docs/develop/developer_guide/adding_params.md

 + },
 ```

-Add unit tests which exercise individual parameter updates in `x/examplemod/keeper/msg_server_update_param_test.go`.
+Add a unit test which exercise individually updating the new parameter in `x/examplemod/keeper/msg_server_update_param_test.go`.
-These tests assert that the value of a given parameter is:
+This test asserts that updating was successful and that no other parameter was effected:

 ```go
 + func TestMsgUpdateParam_UpdateNewParameterOnly(t *testing.T) {